St Chris boarding offers a “home away from home” for students aged 11 to 18 years, who can choose to board on a full, weekly or flexi basis.

 Boarding allows students to dedicate more time to their studies and the co-curricular activities that they enjoy most, together with their friends.
 With supervised prep time, access to extensive facilities across our 25-acre campus, in addition to a range of activities and trips, boarders are able to make the most of school life.

 For those in year groups where coursework and exams are more central to their curriculum commitments, in particular Year 10 to 11 and also Sixth Form, boarding is particularly attractive, affording the maximum possible time for additional prep and revision without the worry of commuting.

-Boarders develop a capacity for tolerance, self-sufficiency and independence that will serve them well in later life.
-They learn the relationship between rights and responsibilities and the balance between individuality and being part of a community.
+We find that boarders develop a distinct capacity for tolerance, self-sufficiency and independence that serve them well in later life.
+They learn through experience the important relationship between rights and responsibilities, and the balance between individuality and being part of a community.

 Our boarding house Arundale was built as an Edwardian family home, and is located at the heart of the 25-acre campus, overlooking the sports fields and gardens, and close to all facilities and activities.

 Each student has their own comfortable single bedroom, with shared modern bathrooms and social areas, including sitting rooms, television and games rooms, and a kitchen to make hot drinks and snacks.